sputivtsev/Archiver/README.md

 # Archiver
-Archiver, that can  create .zip files.
+Archiver, that can archive into .zip files and unzip.

 Project created via Command pattern